ChandraRunnels/Hops_School_Project/README.md

 # Hops

-## Motivation
+## Motivation:
    I love agriculture.
 I enjoy driving country roads seeing farms and the different techniques of how different plants are grown in large quantities.
 I especially enjoy seeing hops plants because they are vines that are suspended upward by 25 foot poles that creates an amazing canopy.
 I also like beer, and since Washington State is also known for it's hoppy beer I got curious about where the hops come from.
 That is when I discovered that all of the hops grown in the United States were grown in only 3 states, Washington, Oregon and Idaho.
 Which got me to thinking, if I wanted to grow an acre of hops, in what state and what type would I need to grow in order for that acre to be the most profitable?

-## Data Process: The centerpiece of your writeup should be a comprehensive discussion of your
+## Data Process:
-process for sourcing, collecting, cleaning, and transforming the raw data into your final dataset.
-The instructions should be clear enough that someone else could reproduce your process based on just the readme file to obtain the same final results.

    I found my data at the USDA's website https://usda.library.cornell.edu/concern/publications/s7526c41m where I downloaded the csv files with the data from 2018-2020 production of different types of hops, yield and prices of hops grown in Idaho, Oregon, and Washington.
    In order to work with the data effectively, I needed to rearrange some columns in the excel worksheets so that each year went to individual columns next to each other in the file.
 I also erased any cells that had (D) or (NA) because they had no useful information and made the calculations in r difficult.
-I needed to merge some information from the Hops Price Table to add price columns for each year.
+I merged the price per lb information from the Hops Price Table to add price columns for each year.
 I also erased rows that had more then one type of hop since I wanted to know what the highest grossing singular type was.

 The following graph shows the 2018 highest grossing hops by State

+#Visualization:
-• Visualization: Choose and construct a single visualization to summarize and represent your data.
+Choose and construct a single visualization to summarize and represent your data.